mhm200533/mhm200533/README.md

 - [ ] Display more info about the payloads
 - [ ] Fix illusion libhijacker
 - [ ] Make a tiny payload to get ip to display
+- [ ] If index.html is not at root, payloads probably wont load, fix this

 ---
 ## Summary